hadi-learn/hadi-learn/README.md

 I'm a broadcast engineer. 📺 📡

-I want to be a backend developer/engineer and a data engineer.👨‍💻
+I want to be a backend developer/engineer and/or a data engineer.👨‍💻

 I'm currently taking courses to become one. 📖 💪